monome/grid-studies-processing/index.md

 *Processing* was designed by Ben Fry and Casey Reas and is maintained by the [Processing Foundation](processing).

-*monome-processing* was written and is maintained by [Tom Dinchak](https://soundcloud.com/phortran).
+*monome-processing* was written by and is maintained by [Tom Dinchak](https://soundcloud.com/phortran).

 This tutorial was created by [Brian Crabtree](http://nnnnnnnn.org) for [monome.org](monome.org).